-Forum held for Washington County Democratic Candidates
+Forum held for Washington County Democratic candidates

 From a college professor to a city mayor, candidates from all walks of life want to be a State Senator for Washington County.

-Ann Cummings is seeking her twelfth two year term in the Senate.
-Like many in the race, she’s concerned about the environment — particularly about the pollution done to Lake Champlain.
+Ann Cummings is seeking her twelfth two-year term in the Senate.
+Like many in the race, she’s concerned about the environment — particularly about the pollution in Lake Champlain.

-“We’ve been putting Phosphorous in Lake Champlain as material breaks up,” says Ann Cummings.
-“Even if we stopped all the Phosphorous now, we would still feel the effects for generations which is a problem.”
+“We’ve been putting phosphorus in Lake Champlain as material breaks up,” says Ann Cummings.
+“Even if we stopped all the phosphorus now, we would still feel the effects for generations which is a problem.”

 “Vermont without farms could be a nice place but it can’t be Vermont,” says Duval.